intermountainneuroimaging/hierarchy-curator/README.md

 class Curator(HierarchyCurator):
     ...
 ```
+### Walker callback
+The walker callback (configured at `self.config.callback`) is a function that accepts a container and returns a boolean.
+It has the same signature as `validate_container()`.
+When walking the hierarchy, this function will be called in between selecting the next container, and queueing its children, so you can use this function to dynamically decide if you want to queue a given containers children.

 For example, you can write a custom `validate_session()` to exclude children of sessions whose label don't match a regex: